-For Team Travel events with a published fixed fee, such as a Thanksgiving or Summer Camp, parents must remit full payment prior to the event.
+For Team Travel events with a published fixed fee, such as a Projects, Competitions and/or Camps, parents must remit full payment or deposits prior to the event when communicated so.

 For Team Travel events without a published fixed fee, the following rules and policies apply:

-- The Team’s fixed expenses will be allocated evenly among all participating athletes regardless of the number of days of their participation.
-The Team’s fixed expenses typically include, but are not limited to: transporting equipment to the event, lane space expenses, lift tickets, vehicle rentals, and athlete lodging reserved by the Team.
+• The SVAM Team’s fixed expenses will be allocated evenly among all participating athletes regardless of the number of days of their participation.
+The SVAM Team’s fixed expenses typically include, but are not limited to: transporting equipment to the event, lane space expenses, lift tickets, vehicle rentals, and athlete lodging reserved by the SVAM Team.

-- The total expense of athlete lodging reserved by the Team will be divided equally among the participating athletes, regardless of the number of athletes to a room.
+• The total expense of athlete lodging reserved by the SVAM Team will be divided equally among the participating athletes, regardless of the number of athletes to a room.
 The only time an individual athlete’s lodging expense can be reduced is if an athlete’s non-attendance reduces athletes’ lodging expenses.

-- Athletes who commit to a Team Travel event without a published fixed fee who travel separately at their own expense to the event will participate equally in the Team’s fixed expenses, with a reduction for the athlete’s own travel expenses.
-If the athlete stays separately at his/her own expense and not with the Team, the athlete will not be invoiced for the Team’s athlete lodging expense.
-The athlete must communicate in writing 14 days prior to Team Travel if they will not be staying with the team and have made individual arrangements.
+• Athletes who commit to a Team Travel event without a published fixed fee who travel separately at their own expense to the event will participate equally in the SVAM Team’s fixed expenses, with a reduction for the athlete’s own travel expenses.
+If the athlete stays separately at his/her own expense and not with the SVAM Team, the athlete will not be invoiced for the SVAM Team’s athlete lodging expense.
+The athlete must communicate in writing at least 14 days prior to Team Travel if they will not be staying with the SVAM Team and have made individual arrangements.